 Application Process and Deadlines

 Applications for Beyond the Net funding can be sent in all year.
-Selections results will take place three times a year.
+Selections results will take place twice a year.
 Check below for the next available deadline.

 To apply follow the next steps: